Biological Psychology (Revision 7)

 PSYC 402 has a Challenge for Credit option.

 Psychology 402 examines the relationship between the brain and behaviour.
-The course explores the biological basis of behaviour, learning, memory, language, and thinking, as well as disorders that arise from nervous system malfunctioning.
+The course explores the biological basis of behaviour, learning, memory, language, and thinking, as well as disorders that arise from malfunctions of the nervous system.

-- Unit 5: Development and Plasticity of the Brain
+- Unit 4: Genetics, Evolution, Development and Plasticity

 To receive credit for PSYC 402, you must complete all of the course assignments, achieve a mark of at least 50 percent on the final examination, and at least “D” (50 percent) for the course composite grade.
 The weighting of assignments is as follows: